 Regardt van den Bergh

-Based on the #1 New York Times best-selling book of the same name, HEAVEN IS FOR REAL brings to the screen the true story of a small-town father who must find the courage and conviction to share his son's extraordinary, life-changing experience with the world.
-The film stars Academy Award® nominee and Emmy® award winning actor Greg Kinnear as Todd Burpo and co-stars Kelly Reilly as Sonja Burpo, the real-life couple whose son Colton (newcomer Connor Corum) claims to have visited Heaven during a near death experience.
-Colton recounts the details of his amazing journey with childlike innocence and speaks matter-of-factly about things that happened before his birth ... things he couldn't possibly know.
+This is the story of a small-town father who must find the courage and conviction to share his son's extraordinary, life-changing experience with the world.
+His son Colton claims to have visited Heaven during a near death experience.
+Colton recounts the details of his amazing journey with childlike innocence and speaks matter-of-factly about things that happened before his birth... things he couldn't possibly know.
 Todd and his family are then challenged to examine the meaning from this remarkable event.
 Written by

 Sony Pictures Publicity

 Both Akiane Kramarik and Colton Burpo had a NDE, which allowed them having their revelations and visions.
 NDE is short for Near-Death Experience, a term established for the first time by doctor Raymond Moody in his 1975's book "Life After Life".
 In it, Moody compiled real stories about patients who by a brief time had died and later lived again.
 The different stories had several common points:

 -To be out of the physical body.

 -Float around the rooftop of the room, seeing the own body in the bedroom.

 -X-rays senses, with capability to see and hear people (familiar, friends...) in the next rooms, or even long-distance senses, with capability to see and hear people far away from their own location.

 -Travel by a tunnel to high speed, with a great white light at the end.